Importance of Storm Preparation

 - Inspect trees surrounding areas – Are they around windows or powerlines?

-- Make sure all fences are secured and are not at risk of damage
+- Ensure all fences are secured and are not at risk of damage

 - Keep gutters clear